Apply Now

 What would make my application stand out?
 What do you particularly want me to mention?
 How detailed should the proposal be?

 Your research proposal is your opportunity to show your interest and ideas about the selected research project.
 You should demonstrate a good level of understanding about the project area.
 Use the research proposal as an opportunity to show your ideas, skills and motivation.
-You will find guidance about writing your proposal in the sections on How to make an application to Kings and How to make an application to Imperial.
+You will find guidance about writing your proposal in the sections on How to make an application to Kings.

 Should the research proposal include a personal statement on why I am suitable for the project?

 No. Our application process only requires that applicants provide a 3 – 4 page Research Proposal on the project you have listed as your first choice.
-You will find guidance about writing your proposal in the sections on How to make an application to Kings and How to make an application to Imperial.
+You will find guidance about writing your proposal in the sections on How to make an application to Kings.

 Can I apply for a studentship before contacting a potential supervisor?